AreaLayer/firebolt-electrum/README.md

 ``
 ### Observations

-⚠️ It is not compatible with Lighting Network
+⚠️ It is not compatible with Lightning Network

 ⚠️ Not use for mainnet